contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/01_editing.md

 <a class="anchor" name="introduction"></a>
 ## Introduction

-=> complete the introduction perhaps

-User can edit every part of the request:

-* method
-* URL (including query parameters)
-* headers
-* body

-=> Insert graphic with numbered ticks
+The request editor in Restlet Client allows you to update an HTTP request.

-As you can notice above, each part has a dedicated area with a specific and adapted edition tool.
-We won't describe each of them in an exhaustive manner, since most of them are quite simple to apprehend.
+Each part of the request is handled by a dedicated area and adapted edition tool.

-We prefer to focus on some particularities.
+The different parts are shown in the screenshot below.

+=> TODO Insert graphic with numbered ticks

 <a class="anchor" name="method"></a>
 ### Method